tleach/tleach.github.io/_posts/2015-01-18-is-your-vacation-policy-an-org-smell.md

 ---
 layout: post
-title: Is your company's vacation policy an "org smell"?
+title: Is your vacation policy an "org smell"?
 subtitle: A company's attitude towards employee vacation may tell you more than you realise about how they approach employee engagement.
 categories: people
 tags: management engagement taylorism vacation development